Official advice for New Zealanders living and travelling overseas

 Crime

 Exercise caution when using taxis, particularly at night, as robberies can occur.
 Only use registered taxis.
 There has been an increase in attacks on passengers in vehicles.
 When driving, it is advisable to keep doors locked and windows up at all times, hide valuables from view and remain particularly vigilant at intersections and whenever the car is stationary.
+Power outages which may occur after dark often leads to more crime, especially if street and traffic lights fail.

 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.